snuup/flatmap/README.md

 ### Compactness
 is at first a goal to enhance efficient data access - smaller data often leads to faster data access due to the memory hierarchy.
 Secondly, as a compact file format, flatmap files can be used to transfer osm datasets, making it an alternative to the currently prevailing pbf file format.
+[See also](https://github.com/snuup/flatmap/wiki/Compactness)

 ## File Format